Home » All Posts » Side Dish Recipes » Mashed Butternut Squash

 How Do You Thicken Mashed Butternut Squash?

 If your mashed butternut squash is runny, the best option is to put the pot with the squash back onto the stove.
-Over low heat and making sure to stir constantly, this will evaporate any moisture from the mashed squash.
+Use low heat and making sure to stir constantly, this will evaporate any moisture from the mashed squash.
 Continue to cook until the desired thickness is achieved.

 How Do You Keep Butternut Squash from Being Watery?